ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 Setup environment
 -----------------

-Start a new Windows Command Prompt, which will be used in the examples.
+In either the same Command Prompt terminal or a new one, you can source the ROS 2 environment

 Source the pixi environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^